Joe Soucheray: Garage Logic

 Soucheray began hosting his daily Garage Logic drive-time radio show on KSTP on April 29, 1993.
 In it, Soucheray acts as the mayor of a mythical town bearing the same name as the radio show: Garage Logic, county seat of Gumption County.
 The motivating idea is to promote traditional values and is a sort of criticism of modern American pop culture and Minnesota's dominant liberal culture.
 Soucheray prefers to stick with the less philosophical slogan "Anything that needs to be figured out can be figured out in the garage."

 Soucheray has been joined on the air by producer Matt "The Rookie" Michalski since the late 1990s.
 Rookie is the voice behind many skits and imitations on "Garage Logic" and "Saturday Morning Sports Talk".
 Rookie was often held to mythical 6:00 pm meetings with Soucheray, after the conclusion of the show, if he angered Soucheray's character by not paying attention.
 More often, Soucheray could be heard asking Rookie if he actually listens to the show that he is producing.

 The program has occupied several time slots during its run as the station's other programming has shifted, but for over a decade it, along with Rush Limbaugh's program, was part of a combination that made KSTP the dominant talk station in the market.
 With Limbaugh's departure from the station in 2006, Soucheray became KSTP's sole marquee talent.

 After twenty-five years on the air, KSTP officially sunset Garage Logic as a radio show with the final radio broadcast airing on September 7, 2018.“I knew the end of radio was coming.
 The ratings systems are terribly unkind to talk radio.
 I knew we had more listeners than they said.
 I’d be in Germany and random people would come up to me and say, ‘Hail, flashlight king’… Podcasting has corroborated those instincts.”Garage Logic relaunched as a podcast three days later.
 It quickly exploded in popularity, "reaching 28,000+ downloads per daily episode, to 245,000 unique devices per month.
 It’s Hubbard’s most listened to local podcast."
 On November 4th 2024, Garage Logic returned to its daily live broadcasting roots by broadcasting everyday on YouTube at Noon Central.
 The podcast is also financed by Hubbard Broadcasting, the owners of KSTP-AM.
-The Garage Logic Podcast can be found by downloading the PodMN app, on Apple Podcasts, or wherever you get your podcasts.
-It can also be found on www.GarageLogic.com.